-Ursuline Academy Pittsburgh is celebrating an All–Class Reunion October 21-22, 2022.
-Please contact [email protected] for more information.
+Ursuline Academy Pittsburgh celebrated an All–Class Reunion October 21-22, 2022.

 The Academy was established in 1872 as the Ursuline Young Ladies Academy.
 In 1894, it moved to a former estate bounded by Winebiddle Avenue and Coral and Evaline Streets.
 In its middle years, Ursuline Academy offered classes from elementary through 12th grade, but later focused on grades 9 through 12 for young women.